MoonBarc/moonbarc/README.md

 ### 👋 Hello, I'm MoonBarc!

 ## Languages & Technologies I know 📕
-- Go
 - Java
 - JavaScript
-- Ruby (learning)
+- Lua
-- AppleScript (yes I know, hardest language ever)
 - Firebase (mainly firestore)
 - Discord bots
 - Spigot plugins
+- Nomad
+- Kubernetes
 - NodeJS
+- Elixir

+## 2021 Bucket List (*so far*) 🪣
+- Perfect my...
+    - elixir skills
+    - jvm knowledge
+- learn about...
-- Deno
+    - computer vision
+    - cool 3D things with math

-💻  Working on *pyramid*, an autoscaling Minecraft network with many features, spanning from testing to production! (coming soon)
+💻  Working on *pyramid*, an autoscaling game server network with many features, spanning from testing to production! (in development)

 🥏  You can contact me on discord if you want, my name is: MoonBarc#0001